Peugeot Logo

 Peugeot Symbol

 The logo’s color has always been restrained, black and white.
-If colorfulness did appear, it was only in limited quantities, such as a combination of yellow and blue or white and blue.
+If colorfulness did appear, it was only in limited quantities, such as yellow and blue or white and blue.
 There are also different shades of gray, from graphite to silver-metallic.